mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 This works!
 That being said, it's not ideal that we query any element with a `.box` class on the page.

-Using Svelte, we should get a reference to the element instead.
-You can also return a function from `onMount`, or use the `onDestroy` lifecycle function for any cleanup when the component is removed:
+Using Svelte, we should use a reference to the element instead.
+You can also return a cleanup function from `onMount`, or use the `onDestroy` lifecycle function for any cleanup when the component is removed:

 ```svelte:App.svelte {2,5,10,13-16,19}
 <script lang="ts">